Introduction

 The WEBCAT enrollment infrastructure is a distributed system, designed to reduce censorship risks and avoid single points of trust or failure.

-For sequence diagrams of the enrollment flow and oracle/validator communication, see here.
+For sequence diagrams of the enrollment flow and oracle/validator communication, see webcat-infra-chain docs.

 The chain consists of a number of nodes, each of whom may or may not be a consensus validator.
 Every node has a consensus key, but only some have non-zero voting power, designated by the application.
 Those nodes with non-zero voting power are called validators.
 Every node, regardless of whether it is a validator or not, is capable of accepting transactions for submission into a block, and serves a REST API for querying various aspects of the chain state, in addition to the default CometBFT API.